-She was a Navy W.A.V.E. during WWII, one of the first to become a W.A.V.E.
+Marilyn was a Navy W.A.V.E. during WWII, and one of the first to become a W.A.V.E.!
 She was stationed at the Alameda Naval Air Station.

-Marilyn became a “Rosie the Riveter” after the war, and spent 33 years as a Journeyman Aircraft Engine Mechanic at the Rework Facility aboard the Navy base.
+Marilyn became a “Rosie the Riveter”.
+After the WW2, Marilyn spent 33 years as a Journeyman Aircraft Engine Mechanic.
+This was at the Naval Air Rework Facility (NARF).

-During WWII, Marilyn sold over a million dollars worth of War Bonds to aircraft and shipyard workers.
+During WWII, Marilyn sold over a million dollars of War Bonds to aircraft and shipyard workers.

-After her retirement, she worked hard to co-found Alameda Naval Air Museum which is dedicated to the history of the Naval Air Station Alameda, Navy and U.S.M.C.
+During retirement Marilyn worked hard to co-found Alameda Naval Air Museum.
+This museum is dedicated to the history of the Naval Air Station Alameda, Navy and Marine Corps.